nahim-ade/nandgizmos/_drafts/lets-write-port-scanner-with-python.md

 **Let's get started\!**

 First of all, the libraries we will be using for this excercise are **socket** and **IPy**.
-Socket class will be used to connect to the port while IPy will be used to resolve parse IP addresses.
-You may have to pip-install the IPy package
+Socket class will be used to connect to the port while IPy will be used to parse IP addresses.

 &nbsp;